tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console.rst

 Import a package from an external repository on the Internet
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-That first method allows to download packages directly from a WAPT repository external to your :term:`Organization`.
+That first method allows you to download packages directly from a WAPT repository external to your :term:`Organization`.

 To import from a different repository than Tranquil IT, define a new repository